jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 ##  And then something crazy happened...

-My friend and mentor had to decline a speaking offer as she was already speaking somewhere else and...
-RECOMMENDED ME INSTEAD :scream:
+[Mandy](https://twitter.com/Mandy_Kerr) was invited to speak at [LaraconAU](http://laracon.com.au), but had to decline due to already speaking at [Web Directions](https://www.webdirections.org/wds/speakers/mandy-kerr.php) at the same time... so she RECOMMENDED ME :scream:

-The conference organiser liked one of my talk ideas (_Making React Apps Accessible_) and was willing to take a chance on a newbie - and that was it!
+Laracon's organiser liked one of my talk ideas (_Making React Apps Accessible_) and was willing to take a chance on a newbie - and that was it!
 My first ever conference talk was booked!

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Excited to share I&#39;ll be speaking at <a href="https://twitter.com/LaraconAU?ref_src=twsrc%5Etfw">@LaraconAU</a> in Sydney this October!
 If you&#39;re around, be sure to come say hi 😀 <a href="https://t.co/PuZbmB6bqE">https://t.co/PuZbmB6bqE</a></p>&mdash; Jess Budd (@jessbudd4) <a href="https://twitter.com/jessbudd4/status/1171327217185374208?ref_src=twsrc%5Etfw">September 10, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>